 Maldives now has successfully established a VMS system.
-At the time of this writing there are 50 vessels equipped with VLDs and further 238 vessels have applied to install VLDs, which are monitored round the clock (Figure 6).
+At the time of this writing there are 120 vessels equipped with VLDs (Figure 5).
 Under the current regulations all fishing vessels applying for a new license or a renewal should have a VLD installed on board as of 1 June 2014.
-However, for the ease of process licenses are renewed or issued based on the request to install VLDs as there is a delay in installing VLDs due to logistics issues in travelling to island but Ministry expects all licensed fishing vessels to be equipped with VLDs by the June of 2015.
+However, for the ease of process licenses are renewed or issued based on the request to install VLDs as there is a delay in installing VLDs due to logistics issues in travelling to islands but Ministry expects to increase VMS coverage progressively to incorporate all licensed fishing vessels.

-Figure 6: Screen capture of the Maldives VMS System.
-Currently 15 longline vessels have VLDs, monitored round the clock by the Fishery Management Division, of the Ministry of Fisheries and Agriculture
+Figure 7: Screen capture of the Maldives VMS System.
+Currently 18 longline vessels have VLDs, monitored round the clock by the Fishery Management Division, of the Ministry of Fisheries and Agriculture